storefront-x/storefront-x/docs/getting-started/how-it-works.md

       product.vue
 ```

-If we image that these three modules are loaded in this order (`homepage`, `catalog`, `catalog-cz`), final application will use `product.vue` component from the `catalog-cz` module instead of the `catalog` module.
+If we imagine that these three modules are loaded in this order (`homepage`, `catalog`, `catalog-cz`), final application will use `product.vue` component from the `catalog-cz` module instead of the `catalog` module.
 And because concepts are executed during build-time, final application bundle won't contain the `catalog` product component at all.
 This allows you extreme flexibility while still having performant application with only one restriction - list of enabled modules and their order has to be known during build-time.

 ## Inversion of Control